Fried Onion Rings – A Deliciously Punny Recipe

 I found this recipe not in Granny’s big box of recipes, but in her homemade recipe book.
 It really didn’t ring a bell to me, but I thought it would be a fun appetizer to make for my Christmas company.
 It turns out Granny never made it for her children or grandchildren.
-Granny wasn’t known around town for her bar food, but I decided to take this recipe for a spin.
+Granny wasn’t known around town for her bar food, but I decided to take these Fried Onion RIngs for a spin.
 I thought it would be fun to ring in the new year by trying a recipe that was literally and figuratively outside the box.

-I thought the best part of these onion rings was the texture, and as I dipped and sizzled the rings of onion, and they were turning out perfectly crispy and golden, I couldn’t help but think that if my true love were to give me some of these golden rings, I’d like to request more than five.
+I thought the best part of these onion rings was the texture, and as I dipped and sizzled the fried onion rings, and they were turning out perfectly crispy and golden, I couldn’t help but think that if my true love were to give me some of these golden rings, I’d like to request more than five.

 - 1.5 c all purpose flour

-- 3 very large yellow onions (Granny suggests Bermuda)
+- 3 very large yellow onions (Recipe suggests Bermuda)

 - 3-4 c shortening